giveri/cdrCoder/codex-rs/config.md

 - Config-specific command-line flags, such as `--model o3` (highest precedence).
 - A generic `-c`/`--config` flag that takes a `key=value` pair, such as `--config model="o3"`.
-  - The key can contain dots to set a value deeper than the root, e.g. `--config model_providers.openai.wire_api="chat"`.
+  - The key can contain dots to set a value deeper than the root, e.g. `--config model_providers.ollama.wire_api="chat"`.
   - Values can contain objects, such as `--config shell_environment_policy.include_only=["PATH", "HOME", "USER"]`.
   - For consistency with `config.toml`, values are in TOML format rather than JSON format, so use `{a = 1, b = 2}` rather than `{"a": 1, "b": 2}`.
   - If `value` cannot be parsed as a valid TOML value, it is treated as a string value.
 This means that both `-c model="o3"` and `-c model=o3` are equivalent.